Boeing 787 Dreamliner: Manufacturing and suppliers

+Early built 787s (line numbers under 20) were overweight, increasing their fuel burn and reducing their maximum range, and some carriers decided to take later aircraft.
+Boeing struggled to sell these aircraft, eventually offering significant discounts and scrapping one.
+Because of their line numbers, these aircraft were nicknamed the "Terrible Teens".

 Boeing planned the first flight by the end of August 2007 and premiered the first 787 (registered N787BA) at a rollout ceremony on July 8, 2007.
 The 787 had 677 orders at this time, which is more orders from launch to roll-out than any previous wide-body airliner.
 The major systems were not installed at the time; many parts were attached with temporary non-aerospace fasteners requiring replacement with flight fasteners later.

 In September 2007, Boeing announced a three-month delay, blaming a shortage of fasteners as well as incomplete software.
 On October 10, 2007, a second three-month delay to the first flight and a six-month delay to first deliveries were announced due to supply chain problems, a lack of documentation from overseas suppliers, and flight guidance software delays.
-Less than a week later, Mike Bair, the 787 program manager was replaced.
-On January 16, 2008, Boeing announced a third three-month delay to the first flight of the 787, citing insufficient progress on "traveled work."
+Less than a week later, Mike Bair, the 787 program manager, was replaced.
+On January 16, 2008, Boeing announced a third three-month delay to the first flight of the 787, citing insufficient progress on "traveled work".
 On March 28, 2008, to gain more control over the supply chain, Boeing announced plans to buy Vought Aircraft Industries' interest in Global Aeronautica; a later agreement was also made to buy Vought's factory in North Charleston.

 On April 9, 2008, a fourth delay was announced, shifting the maiden flight to the fourth quarter of 2008, and delaying initial deliveries by around 15 months to the third quarter of 2009.
 The 787-9 variant was postponed to 2012 and the 787-3 variant was to follow at a later date.
 On November 4, 2008, a fifth delay was announced due to incorrect fastener installation and the Boeing machinists strike, stating that the first test flight would not occur in the fourth quarter of 2008.
 After assessing the program schedule with suppliers, in December 2008, Boeing stated that the first flight was delayed until the second quarter of 2009.
 Airlines, such as United Airlines and Air India, stated their intentions to seek compensation from Boeing for the delays.

 A secondary factor in the delays faced by the 787 program was the lack of detailed specifications provided to partners and suppliers.
 In previous programs Boeing had supplied high level design data, but for the 787, decided to provide broad level specifications only, on the assumption that relevant partners had the competencies to perform the design and integration work with the limited data.
 This decision created several delays as suppliers struggled to work with the limited design data.